cloudcheflabs/chango-private-docs/docs/user-guide/trino-azkaban.md

 mv metrics.zip /tmp
 ```

-Upload azkaban project file on spark node on which `Azkaban CLI` is installed.
+Upload azkaban project file on the node where `Azkaban CLI` is installed.

 ```agsl
 sudo su - azkabancli;